dexiouz/100DaysOfCode/README.md

 ```
 This is essentil becuse it bsiclly calls the parent constructor pssing it ll the arguments.
 This happened because we didn't write  constructor of our own.

-In the next rticle we will add  customized constructor to specify the weight in addition to height.
+In the next article we will add  customized constructor to specify the weight in addition to height.

 ## Day97 of #100DaysOfCode
 ### Adding custom constructor